disruptivedigital/erd-dd-netdata-install/README.txt

 Elrond real-time node performance and health monitoring powered by DisruptiveDigital 2020

+This script installs Netdata real-time, performance and health monitoring solution and automates all the necessary configurations to properly monitor your Elrond nodes.

 > Git clone one script installer

 Don't run the script on root user.